Mass media in Uganda

-Print media in Uganda
+Print media

-There are number of newspapers in Uganda today.
-The New Vision is Uganda's leading English daily newspaper.
-It is a state owned newspaper and has the largest nationwide circulation.
-The Daily Monitor is independent English language newspaper and second in circulation to The New Vision.
+There are a number of newspapers in Uganda today.
+New Vision is Uganda's leading English daily newspaper.
+It is a state-owned newspaper and has the largest nationwide circulation.
+The Daily Monitor is an independent English-language newspaper and second in circulation to the New Vision.
 The two papers dominate the print section of media in Uganda.
-Over the last decade, as Uganda's political opposition has gained strength, the Monitor newspaper has aligned itself more with the agenda of the opposition to counter the perceived government agenda fronted by the New Vision.
+Over the last decade, as Uganda's political opposition has gained strength, the Monitor has aligned itself more with the agenda of the opposition to counter the perceived government agenda fronted by the New Vision.
 This competition many times leads to entirely different aspects getting coverage in the five largest news publications in the country.
-For example, during the recent 2011 Walk To Work protests in the country, various government sources accused The Daily Monitor alongside other independent newspapers of having an anti government agenda and favoring the opposition and demonstrators.
+For example, during the recent 2011 Walk To Work protests in the country, various government sources accused the Daily Monitor alongside other independent newspapers of having an anti-government agenda and favoring the opposition and demonstrators.